jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     Except February, twenty-eight days clear
     and twenty-nine in each leap year

-  I do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_ instead, to see if there is an existing solution.
-I select the datetime_ module since it looks like the solution for this problem.
-Reading through the available types in the module, I see
+  Instead, I do a search for `time difference <https://docs.python.org/3/search.html?q=time+difference>`_ in the `python online documentation`_, to see if there is an existing solution.
+I select the datetime_ module since it looks like the right one.
+Reading through the available types in the module I see `datetime.datetime`_ objects which are a combination of date and time

   .. code-block:: python